Yiye Ávila: Personal life and death

 Yiye Ávila was married to Carmen Delia Talavera (better known as Yeya) and had three daughters: Noemí, Doris Myrna, and Carmen Ilia.
 In 1989, his daughter Carmen Ilia was murdered by her husband.
-On April 28, 2009, his daughter Noemi Ávila, a Evangelical pastor herself, died in a car accident in Freites, Venezuela.
+On April 28, 2009, his daughter Noemi Ávila, an Evangelical pastor herself, died in a car accident in Freites, Venezuela.

 Although his ministry has expanded across three continents and he has become a household name among Evangelical Christian families in Latin America, he preferred a humble life, reportedly living in the same house he owned and in the same conditions before his ministry began.
 In 2009, he suffered a debilitating stroke that limited his speech capabilities, and he retired from public preaching.
 On June 28, 2013, Yiye Ávila died from cardiac arrest at the age of 87.
 He was buried at Cementerio Municipal el Remanso de Paz in Camuy, Puerto Rico.